 Category

-2023 Safety Calendar: How to Organize Your Preparedness Efforts
+2025 Safety Calendar: How to Organize Your Preparedness Efforts

-2023 Safety Calendar
+2025 Safety Calendar

-But using that approach is only part of the battle.
-How do you decide when to enact the various recommendations from your plan?
-When do you hold safety training sessions and perform reviews?
-When does it make the most sense to talk about the inclement weather policy as opposed to mental health awareness?
-The answer is simple: Use a safety calendar!
+It sounds promising, but how do you go from concept to actual?
+How do you decide when to enact the various recommendations in your plan?
+When do you hold safety training sessions and perform reviews in the most effective way?
+When does it make the most sense to talk about your inclement weather policy, fire safety protocols, or mental health in the workplace?

-Why Use a Safety Calendar?
+Why Use a Dedicated Calendar for Safety Planning?

-Not only do these calendars help everyone remember when training, initiatives, and other activities occur, but they can also organize safety events around themes.
-By aligning monthly areas of focus, observed dates, and preparedness objectives, these calendars can keep everyone on the same page and avoid overloading them with too many subjects at once.
-For example, workers who are overwhelmed with safety equipment training, learning heat safety protocols, and practicing evacuation procedures simultaneously are likely to forget some elements of each priority.
-If those workers are instead presented with activities and initiatives that are all part of the same theme, they’re more likely to retain crucial info.
+Not only do these calendars help everyone remember when training programs, initiatives, and other activities occur, but they can also organize safety events around themes.
+By aligning monthly areas of focus, observance calendar dates, prevention months, and preparedness objectives, these calendars can keep everyone on the same page and avoid overloading them with too many subjects at once.

 Breakdown of a Safety Calendar

-Our safety calendar includes all 12 months of the year and comes pre-filled with major safety observances, such as World Health Day and Distracted Driving Awareness Month to help spark safety topic ideas and engagement.
+Our safety calendar includes all 12 months of the year and comes pre-filled with major safety observances, such as World Health Day and Distracted Driving Awareness Month, to help spark safety topic ideas and engagement.

 • Preparation & planning